All Episodes

 Give it up.

-Ladies, doesn't it all sound too familiar?
+Ladies, does it at all sound too familiar?

-A woman is told to put her dreams aside to benefit a man.
+Once again, a woman, a woman is told to put her dreams aside to benefit a man, to benefit a party of men.

-Obama, a freshman senator who has paid no dues, is treated like anointed royalty, while a hard working woman who has battled her entire life to break the glass ceiling is treated like a leftover meal, thrown down the garbage disposal.
+Obama, a freshman senator who has paid no dues, is treated like anointed royalty, while a hardworking woman who has battled her entire life to break the glass ceiling is treated like a leftover meal thrown down the garbage disposal.

 You know how this feels.